 DIY Phone Charger Station- IKEA HACK

 Some affiliate links included for your convenience.
-Click here to view our policy
+Click here to view the full disclosure

 I am linking the products through IKEA and also through Amazon.
 Buying directly from IKEA is way cheaper, but I am linking Amazon just in case IKEA is not an option for you.
 You can get the entire Fintorp kit on Amazon and it saves a little $$.
 I will warn you, this project was not as cheap as I would’ve liked.
 It was definitely a splurge.
 If anything, you could steal this idea and buy less pricey materials!
 Then tell me about it so I can tell everyone else 🙂